albertoxamin/qa-bio-inspired-artificial-intelligence/Readme.md

 ## 2 Evolutionary Algorithms I

 * What are the main steps of an EA generation cycle?

+  >1.
+Find a genetic representation
+  >2.
+Build a population
+  >3.
+Design a fitness function
+  >4.
+Choose selection method
+  >5.
+Choose replacement method
+  >6.
+Choose crossover and mutation
+  >7.
+Choose data analysis method
+  >8.
+Repeat until:
+  >   * a maxium fitness value is found
+  >   * a solution is good enough
+  >   * a time limit
+  >   * a certain convergence condition is met

 * What is a discrete representation?

+  > A discrete representation is our way of storing the genotype which can be mapped into different phenotypes depending on the optimization problem

 * How can you represent a real value with a binary representation?

+  > With the [IEE754](https://en.wikipedia.org/wiki/IEEE_754) or others, it depends on the precision we want

 * How can you represent a sequence with a discrete representation?

+  > By using the gene position to identify an object of the sequence and the value as value

 * What are real-valued representations and when may be used?

+  > The genotype is sequences of real values that represent the problem parameters.
+  > Used when high precision parameter optimization is required

 * What are tree-based representations?

+  > The genotype describes a tree with branching points and terminals.

 * What are the main methods to create the initial population in EAs?

+  > First we should have a sufficiently large population to cover the search space, but also small for evaluation.
+  > Then we create each individual from an uniform sample of the search space.

 * How does fitness-proportionate selection work?

+  > The probability that an individual makes an offspring is proportional to how good his fitness is wrt the population fitness.
+This biases the selection towards the most fit indivials.

 * When does fitness-proportionate selection fail and why?

+  > The fitness must be positive, with uniform fitness values it becomes random selection, with few high fitness individuals the low fitness ones have almost zero chance of reproducing.

 * How does rank-based selection work?

 * How does truncated rank-based selection work?

 * How does tournament selection work?

 * What is elitism?

 * How does crossover work for different representations?

 * How does mutation works for different representations?

 * How can you monitor the performance of an evolutionary algorithm?

 * Why is it important to monitor diversity?

 * What’s the main idea of the schemata theory?

 ## 3 Evolutionary Algorithms II